Gravestone of Abraham Cohen Pimentel

 1697

-This gravestone is inscribed in memory of Abraham Cohen Pimentel, who served as rabbi of the Portuguese Synagogue (Esnoga) in Amsterdam.
-One narrow side contains an opened book; the opposite narrow side figures a pair of raised hands signifying that the deceased was a kohen (priest).
-As with many other tombstones in this cemetery, Pimental’s stone includes both Hebrew and Portuguese inscriptions.
-Pimentel’s wife, Rebecca Cohen Pimentel, died in 1702 and is also buried in the Sephardic cemetery of Altona Konigstrasse in Hamburg, the oldest surviving Portuguese Sephardic cemetery in Europe.
+This gravestone is inscribed in memory of Abraham Cohen Pimentel, who served as rabbi of the Portuguese Synagogue (Esnoga) in Amsterdam, and also as hakham in the Hamburg synagogue.
+A student of Saul Levi Mortera, he signed a letter of approbation for Shabbetai Tzvi.
+One narrow side of the gravestone contains an opened book; the opposite narrow side figures a pair of raised hands signifying that the deceased was a kohen (priest).
+As with many other tombstones in this cemetery, Pimentel’s stone includes both Hebrew and Portuguese inscriptions.
+Pimentel’s wife, Rebecca Cohen Pimentel, died in 1702 and was buried in the Sephardic cemetery of Altona Konigstrasse in Hamburg, the oldest surviving Portuguese Sephardic cemetery in Europe.

 Credits